dermesser/libsocket/README.md

 You only need to link against one library, even when using C++, because libsocket++ contains all necessary functions.

+If you distribute your program in binary form, it's possible to distribute library binaries along your program and install them along your program.

 ##FEATURES AND ADVANTAGES

 The libsocket library supports following things and protocols: